On the geometry of symmetry breaking inequalities: Future Work

 Our work leaves several major questions.

 \textbf{Q1:} Does our GDD construction exhaust all possible fundamental domains for a group of isometries, or are there other fundamental domains that are not GDDs?

 Any light on this question can help creating new fundamental domains with potential practical relevance, or help us show impossibility results.
 This can also have consequences regarding our long term goal: understanding the tension (potentially trade-off) between the symmetry breaking effectiveness of a polyhedron and its complexity.
+A closely related question is whether we need the hypothesis of being subgroup consistent in Theorem~\ref{thm:FD_facet_subgroup_consistent}.
+If the answer to Q1 is positive, we would immediately conclude that Theorem~\ref{thm:FD_facet_subgroup_consistent} holds without assuming that the fundamental domain is subgroup consistent.

 \textbf{Q2:} Does every group of isometries admit a fundamental domain with a single representative of each binary orbit, and with a polynomial number of facets?

 It is not hard to imagine other interesting variants of this question.
 For example, we could be interested either in the extension complexity or complexity of the separation problem, instead of the number of facets.
 At the moment, the only information we have is that blindly choosing lexicographically maximal binary vectors as representatives should not help, as finding them is NP-hard~\cite{babai+luks83}.
 It is worth noticing that an answer to Q1 might help answering Q2, either positively or negatively.
 Alternatively, the relation between $\Lambda_{G,X}(F)$ and the number of facets of a fundamental domain $F$ is of interest, for example for $X=\{0,1\}^n$.
 On the other hand, we know that only reflection groups admit fundamental domains with $\Lambda_{G,\mathbb{R}^n}(F)=1$.
 Characterizing, for example, the class of groups that allows for $\Lambda_{G,\mathbb{R}^n}(F)=O(1)$ might also give us a better understanding on the limitations of symmetry breaking polyhedra.